dfsp-spirit/libfs/README.md

 ### Full API documentation

+The API docs can be browsed online at [codedocs.xyz/dfsp-spirit/libfs/](https://codedocs.xyz/dfsp-spirit/libfs/).

+#### Building the documentation yourself

 If you have `doxygen` installed (`sudo apt install doxygen graphviz` under Debian-based Linux distros), you can generate the full API documentation like this:

 ```